mindspore-ai/docs/docs/serving/docs/source_en/serving_model.md

 5. If you want to configure run-time parameters about model and the device information, you can use the argument `context` and `config_file` of `declare_model`.
 You can refer to [API document](https://www.mindspore.cn/serving/docs/en/master/server.html#mindspore_serving.server.register.declare_model).

 For distributed model, the only difference compared with non-distributed single model configuration is declaration, you need to use `mindspore_serving.server.distributed.declare_servable` method, `rank_size` is the number of devices used in the model, `stage_size` is the number of stages in the pipeline.
+Refer to [Distributed Inference Service Deployment](https://www.mindspore.cn/serving/docs/en/master/serving_distributed_example.html).

 ```python
 from mindspore_serving.server import distributed